 Suffolk Mind service for people with a Borderline Personality Disorder doubles in size

-Suffolk Mind has expanded its innovative service for people with a Borderline Personality Disorder (BPD), to help a hundred more people a year across Suffolk.
+Independent mental health charity, Suffolk Mind, has expanded its innovative service for people with a Borderline Personality Disorder (BPD), to help a hundred more people a year across Suffolk.

 Waves had previously been running weekly sessions in Bury St Edmunds and Ipswich but will now be operating two further days in Ipswich as well as opening new groups in Felixstowe and Haverhill.
-160 people a year will now be helped, compared to the 60 being seen previously.
+160 people a year will now be helped, compared to the 60 being seen previously each year.

-Helen Shenton, Waves Manager, said: “It’s fantastic that we’ve received this funding from the NHS Clinical Commissioning Group (CCG) to more than double the Waves service.
+Helen Shenton, Waves Manager, said: “It’s fantastic that we’ve received this funding from the CCGs to more than double the Waves service.

 “It’s an innovative service that is much needed by the community of Suffolk.
-Extra funding means the service becomes more accessible to people in different areas of Suffolk, as well as reducing our current waiting list by half.
+Extra funding means the service becomes more accessible to people in different areas, as well as reducing our current waiting list by half.

 “This is a great opportunity to increase understanding and awareness of Borderline Personality Disorder and to continue to support the mental wellbeing of Suffolk residents.”